amabdulr/CNWG/ChapterandAllH1SD.md

-# AI Prompt: Generate H1 Short Descriptions from DITA XML Map
+# AI Prompt: Generate a Chapter Description and an all H1 Short Descriptions from DITA XML Map

 ## Task Overview
 Analyze the provided DITA XML map file and generate short descriptions for each H1-level section.
 You will identify all H1 logical entities and create concise, informative short descriptions for each.